descender76/cpp_proposals/ale_asl/temporary_storage_class_specifiers.md

 ### Doesn't this make C++ harder to teach?

-Until the day that all dangling gets fixed, any incremental fixes to dangling still would require programmers to be able to identify any remaining dangling and know how to fix it specific to the given scenario, as there are multiple solutions.
+Until the day that all dangling gets fixed, any new tools to assist developer's in fixing dangling would still require programmers to be able to identify any dangling and know how to fix it specific to the given scenario, as there are multiple solutions.
 Since dangling occurs even for things as simple as constants and immediate dangling is so naturally easy to produce than dangling resolution still have to be taught, even to beginners.<!--As this proposal fixes these types of dangling, it makes teaching `C++` easier because it makes `C++` easier.-->

 So, what do we teach now and what bearing does these teachings, the `C++` standard and this proposal have on one another.

 **C++ Core Guidelines**<br/>**F.42: Return a `T*` to indicate a position (only)** [^cppcgrf42]<br/>***Note** Do not return a pointer to something that is not in the caller’s scope; see F.43.* [^cppcgrf43]

 Returning references to something in the caller's scope is only natural.
 It is a part of our reference delegating programming model.
-A function when given a reference does not know how the instance was created and it doesn't care as long as it is good for the life of the function call (and beyond).
+A function when given a reference does not know how the instance was created and it doesn't care as long as it is good for the life of the function call and beyond.
 Unfortunately, scoping temporary arguments to the statement instead of the containing block doesn't just create immediate dangling but it provides to functions references to instances that are near death.
 These instances are almost dead on arrival.
 Having the ability to return a reference to a caller's instance or a sub-instance thereof assumes, correctly, that reference from the caller's scope would still be alive after this function call.
 The fact that temporary rules shortened the life to the statement is at odds with what we teach.
 This proposal allows programmers to restore to temporaries the lifetime of anonymously named variables which is not only natural but also consistent with what programmers already know.
 It is also in line with what we teach as was codified in the C++ Core Guidelines.

 ## References